Why are we doing it?

 Carbon footprint

-The Hop Development Program is working to develop varieties that require less fertilisers and pesticides; this is a priority.
+The Hop Development Programme is working to develop varieties that require less fertilisers and pesticides; this is a priority.
 By growing hops locally, we immediately reduce the cost and the carbon footprint of shipping hops around the globe.
 This should save cost and reduce Co2.

 We believe it is a challenge that we cannot ignore, and so are encouraging brewers around the world to buy more of their hops from their local farms.